ifm/developerportal/v1.4.32/_sources/ODS/Performance/PerformanceVerification/ods_performance_verification.md.txt

 # ODS Performance evaluation

 The O3R-ODS performance for an AGV depends upon various factors.
-This whitepaper gives presents a evaluation strategy for benchmarking
+The following information provides an evaluation strategy for benchmarking.

 ## ODS Performance analysis